vmware/vic/doc/user_doc/vic_admin/container_limitations.md

-# Container Operations and Limitations in vSphere Integrated Containers
+# Container Operations and Limitations in vSphere Integrated Containers Engine

-vSphere Integrated Containers contain the following limitations:
+vSphere Integrated Containers Engine contain the following limitations:

 - Container VMs only support root user
 - You can resolve the symbolic names of a container from within another container except for the following: